KARA and Hannah Tointon may be beautiful, successful, prime time TV stars now – but they still need their dad.

 Kara was taken to a dyslexia clinic in Chelmsford to be diagnosed and then had extra help, such as one-to-one tuition.

 Ken says: “Kara was lucky because she was diagnosed early but not everyone is as fortunate.
 It annoys me when people describe it as a disease that can be cured.
-You wouldn’t say the same about being colour blind.
+You wouldn’t say the same about

 “It is something people have to learn to deal with.
 For Kara, this means sometimes having to get the scripts ahead of time to read through, rather than sight read.”